 Summer March 1

-If the financial aid award does not cover 100% of the student’s balance on the most current Schedule/Bill by the fee payment deadline, the student is responsible for payment of tuition and fees to secure his/her schedule for the semester.
-Once eligibility for aid is determined and awarded, the Business Office will refund all credits within 14 business days from the date funds are released onto the student’s account.
+If a student’s financial aid award does not fully cover the balance shown on the most recent Schedule/Bill by the fee payment deadline, the student is responsible for paying the remaining tuition and fees to secure their schedule for the semester.
+Once financial aid eligibility is determined and funds are awarded and disbursed to the student’s account, the GHC Business Office will issue any eligible refunds within 14 business days.

 Verification